WHEREAS the Government of Canada maintains a disaster recovery assistance program known as the Disaster Funding Assistance Arrangements (DFAA); and

 These changes place a significant burden on municipalities to financially plan for disaster events that are impossible to predict in terms of their location, frequency or severity, and place an additional financial burden onto municipalities that are already adapting to downloads in many different areas.

-Given the major impacts this change may have on municipalities, RMA is disappointed that the change was announced with no consultation or transition period, placing municipalities in a very difficult position to prepare for the 2021 flood and wildfire season.
+Given the major impacts this change may have on municipalities, RMA is disappointed that the change was announced with no consultation or transition period.

 RMA assigns this resolution a status of Intent Not Met and will continue to advocate on this issue.